Five Days in Kanazawa: A Travel Journal from Japan's Craft Capital — discover Kanazawa

 Kenroku-en at 7 AM.
 JPY 320 entry.
 Almost nobody else there.

-I don't usually care about gardens.
-I know that makes me sound uncultured, but manicured hedges generally leave me cold.
+Gardens don't win everyone over — manicured hedges leave plenty of travelers cold.
 Kenroku-en is different.
 It's not manicured in the French sense — it's composed.
 Every view through the trees is deliberate.
 Every bend in the path reveals a new perspective on the same pond, the same waterfall, the same teahouse.
-I kept turning corners and saying "oh" quietly to myself.
+You turn corners and catch yourself saying "oh" quietly.

 The 21st Century Museum of Contemporary Art is a five-minute walk from Kenroku-en, and the contrast is jarring in the best way.
 You go from a 300-year-old garden to a circular glass building by SANAA that looks like it landed from the future.

-The Swimming Pool installation by Leandro Erlich was the main draw.
-Standing beneath the glass panel, looking up through the thin layer of water at the sky and the faces peering down — it messes with your sense of reality in a way that's genuinely playful.
-I watched a girl wave at her friend from below, both of them laughing, and thought: this is what museums should feel like.
+The Swimming Pool installation by Leandro Erlich is the main draw.
+Stand beneath the glass panel, looking up through the thin layer of water at the sky and the faces peering down — it messes with your sense of reality in a way that's genuinely playful.
+Watch a child wave at a friend from below, both of them laughing, and you understand what museums should feel like.

-The exhibition (JPY 1,200 that day — it varies) had a show by a Japanese artist working with fermented indigo dye.
+The exhibition (JPY 1,200 that day — it varies) featured a Japanese artist working with fermented indigo dye.
 The smell.
 The deep blues.
 The patience of waiting months for a chemical reaction to produce a color.
 Kanazawa gets into your head about process.

 Afternoon: Nagamachi Samurai District.
 Earthen walls, narrow canals, quiet lanes.
 The Nomura-ke samurai house (JPY 550) has a garden the size of a hotel bathroom that somehow feels infinite.
-I sat on the tatami edge and stared at it for twenty minutes.
+Sit on the tatami edge and you can stare at it for twenty minutes.

 Spent today: JPY 7,070 (~$47) — garden, museum, samurai house, lunch kaisendon at Omi-cho Market (JPY 2,200 for a bowl piled with eight kinds of fish), coffee.